What a Governor does

 - Find out more about our Governor's in the who's who

 - Register of Governors’ Interests

 Anyone aged 16 years and over, and from the designed constituency area, can stand for election as a Governor.

-South Warwickshire NHS Foundation Trust held elections for its Council of Governors’ Northern Warwickshire and Rugby Constituency and East Stratford and Borders Constituency.
-Please see below for the statement of nominated candidates, notice of poll, report on voting and results.
+South Warwickshire NHS Foundation Trust held elections for its Council of Governors’ Medical and Dental Constituency.
+The position was uncontested so the voting process was not applicable.
+Please see below for the Report for Voting including the result.